-• Occupant Protection - For the past three years American Samoa has been using the new sampling procedures which were put into effect by the National Highway Traffic Safety Administration (NHTSA) for seat beat survey.
-There has been a slow, but steady increase in overall usage rates from 75% in 2013 to 76% in 2014, and 77% in 2015.
+• Occupant Protection - For the past four years American Samoa has been using the sampling procedures which were put into effect by the National Highway Traffic Safety Administration (NHTSA) for seat belt survey.
+There has been a slow, but steady increase in overall usage rates from 75% in 2013, 76% in 2014, and 77% in 2015 to 83% in 2016.
+We had witnessed a significant increase of 6% on seat belt usage in 2016 from the three previous years' average putting American Samoa closer to the national level.
 Although improving, American Samoa usage still remains below the nation for restraint and seatbelt use, this is an area that OHS will continue to monitor and emphasize through enforcement and media campaign.
 In addition to enforcement, public awareness of the Child Safety Restrain law on the Island continues through paid media.

-'Impaired Driving - Alcohol impaired driving has been significantly decreased 79% from 48 crashes in 2014 to 10 crashes in 2015 on the Island as alcohol related.
+Impaired Driving - Alcohol impaired driving has been significantly decreased 79% from 48 crashes in 2014 to 10 crashes in 2015 on the Island as alcohol related.